Snackmonger/aristoxenus/docs/devlog.rst

     Begin replacing docstrings with something more consistent.
 They take up a lot of space, but, if nothing else, they have already proven valueable since I keep forgetting what I was thinking when I wrote the functions in the first place.
 Doctests are super helpful too!

     Reorganized the filestructure a bit.
-I'm not super happy with it, but the program keeps growing and apparent needs keep changing, so it's hard to anticipate what I'll want even a week from now.
+I'm not super happy with it, but the program keeps growing and its apparent needs keep changing, so it's hard to anticipate what I'll want even a week from now.
 Some of the code is hard to place, since it relies on multiple modules, but doesn't quite fit the mold of this module or that.